 6.4J.2 Transmit modulation quality for ATG

 The requirements for transmit modulation quality defined in clause 6.4.2 shall apply for ATG UE except for the phase continuity requirements for DMRS bundling in 6.4.2.5.
+For ATG UE, the transmit modulation quality requirements are specified based on measurements made at each transmit antenna connector.
 And the requirements for 256QAM modulation are only applicable to ATG UE indicating support of 256QAM.